Grand Island, Nebraska

 Ideally, a water source would be rated in Good condition.
 See below for what you can do to improve Grand Island’s water.

 Information about water quality in Grand Island, Nebraska can be surprising.

 But there’s no reason to lose hope.
 There are things you can do in your household as well as things you can do at a community level.

-- Use Berkey filters with activated carbon to filter out 19 of the 24 contaminants (79.2%) in your drinking water.
+- Use Berkey filters with activated carbon to filter out at least 79% of contaminants in Grand Island drinking water.